perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 * Load your raw file by clicking on: Data :arrow_forward: Import :arrow_forward:Load data file

-* Convert your raw file in XSF (following the SONAR-netcf4 convention for sonar data).
+* Convert your raw file into XSF (following the SONAR-netcf4 convention for sonar data).
 Select **xsf** output format and where you want to save this new file.

 <div align="center">
   <table>